vespakoen/docs/validation.md

 <a name="retrieving-error-messages"></a>
 ## Retrieving Error Messages

-Laravel makes working with your error messages a cinch using a simple error collector class.
+Laravel makes use of a simple error collector class.
 After calling the *passes* or *fails* method on a Validator instance, you may access the errors via the *errors* property.
 The error collector has several simple functions for retrieving your messages:

 #### Determine if an attribute has an error message: